-He glanced down at his file, filled with competitor reports (he wasn?t subtle, even after hiring his brokers).
+He glanced down at his file, filled with competitor reports (he was not subtle, even after hiring his brokers).

-?Never in a million years would they actually lower my rate.
-I?m totally fine with a modest bump in the rate and I want to focus on getting another right to renew.
-That?s the main point here.?
+"Never in a million years would they actually lower my rate.
+I am totally fine with a modest bump in the rate and I want to focus on getting another right to renew.
+That is the main point here."

 The brokers persisted.
 "We feel that this is a good starting point.
 It is not insulting.
 We work for you and it is our job to push the envelope with the landlord."

 The lawyer was used to being in control.
-He didn?t really know how to respond.
+He did not really know how to respond.

 One week later the agents came back to the lawyer's office with the landlord's response.

 The landlord agreed to lowering the rental rate and agreed to the right to renew.

-?This is tremendous!
-I don?t know how you guys pulled it off, but I?m glad I trusted you.? he said.
+"This is tremendous!
+I do not know how you guys pulled it off, but I am glad I trusted you." he said.